ncatlab/nlab-content/pages/11036.md

 A proof structure $\pi$ is a proof net if every network of $\pi$ is a connected acyclic graph (considered as an unoriented graph, forgetting edge orientations).
 =--

-The proof is rather technical, but it is of fundamental importance in the analysis of proof nets.
++-- {: .num_remark}
+###### Remark
+The proof is quite technical, but it is of fundamental importance in the analysis of proof nets.
+The method is to "sequentialize" a proof structure that satisfies this graphical criterion (i.e., provide a sequent deduction for it).
+This is by an inductive procedure which first removes consideration of outer par switches (replacing a proof structure of type $\Gamma, A \otimes B, \Delta \to \Sigma$ by an 'equivalent' structure of type $\Gamma, A, B, \Delta \to \Sigma$, and similarly a proof structure of type $\Gamma \to A \multimap B, \Delta$ by an equivalent one of type $\Gamma, A \to B, \Delta$).
+Once these have been removed, the hard part is to show there exists an outer $\otimes$ switch with parent $(A \otimes B)^+$ or $(A \multimap B)^-$, such that removal of the parent and edges to its children splits the graph cleanly into two connected components, each of which then satisfies the graphical criterion.
+The proof of existence is by a tricky combinatorial analysis on graphs.
+Once this is done, each of the two graph components is sequentializable by the inductive hypothesis, and the induction can then be pushed through.
+=--

-The Danos-Regnier criterion, thus stated, might appear exponential in complexity, since it appears to involve checking that every one of the $2^p$ networks, where $p$ is the number of par switches, is connected and acyclic.
+The Danos-Regnier criterion, stated according to the definition above, might appear exponential in complexity since it appears to involve checking that every one of the $2^p$ networks, where $p$ is the number of par switches, is connected and acyclic.
 However, Danos and Regnier gave a beautiful simplification which in fact gives an algorithm for deciding validity of a proof structure in polynomial time.

 Informally, what one does is draw an arc between the two edges of each par switch (in the manner of secondary school geometry, when one wishes to indicate an angle between two lines), and then applies a series of graph reductions: